lsst-dm/dmtn-008/index.rst

 These first two figures aren't actually formal SRD numbers.
 They are instead the same-object repeatability RMS in the calibrated values of the astrometric position and magnitude.

-The next three figures are representations of the formal LSST SRC numbers.
+The next three figures are representations of the formal LSST SRD numbers.

 .. figure:: /_static/Cfht_output_r_PA1.png
     :name: fig-cfht-pa1